Mexico getting its first female president, Claudia Sheinbaum

 "She is much more of a mainstream leftist politician" and likely to be "less ideological" than the outgoing president, Starr said.

-Sheinbaum is unlikely to enjoy the kind of unquestioning devotion that López Obrador has enjoyed.
+Sheinbaum is seen as unlikely to enjoy the kind of unquestioning devotion that López Obrador has enjoyed.
 Both belong to the governing Morena party.

 In Mexico City's main colonial-era main plaza, the Zocalo, Sheinbaum's lead didn't initially draw the kind of cheering, jubilant crowds that greeted López Obrador's victory in 2018.